 If the VR counselor plans to purchase services from a moving company, he or she contacts TWC Consumer Procurement at consumer.procurement@twc.texas.gov for help in determining if using a state term contract results in best value.

-.
-Payment of deposits, for example refundable rental or utility deposits, on behalf of customers is not allowed by the Comptroller's State of Texas Purchase Policies and Procedures Guide, and VR Managers may not approve these purchases.
+Initial one-time costs, such as a security deposit or charges for the initiation of utilities, that are required in order for an individual to relocate for a job placement or to participate in VR services.
+These are allowable maintenance costs.
+Refer to C-1401-3: Nonrecurring Maintenance.

 …